owen-stud123/Weather-Travel-Planner/README.md

 ## Challenges and Solutions

-* **API Rate Limits:
+* **API Rate Limits.
+* **Implemented rate-limiting logic to prevent exceeding API limits.
 * **Load Balancer Configuration:
-** Spent time learning the best practices for configuring Nginx as a load balancer.
+* **Spent time learning the best practices for configuring Nginx as a load balancer.

 ## Credits and Resources
 * RapidAPI Hub: public API Marketplace for providing the weather and air quality APIs.